Andrew Zbik, senior financial adviser at CreationWealth, explains redundancy pay and some options for what to do with the money.

 Secondly, check the policy details of any income protection insurance you may have.
 Several insurers now provide a benefit that in the event of an involuntary redundancy they will waive your insurance premiums for anywhere between one to three months.
 Many people mistakenly believe that income protection covers you in the event of redundancy.
 It does not.
 It protects you if you cannot work due to injury or illness.
 That said, some insurers may offer ‘redundancy cover’ or ‘involuntary unemployment cover’ as an optional extra on their income protection policies.
 Check with your insurer.

-Another mistake many people make is to cancel their income protection insurance after they have been made redundant.
+Another mistake some people make is to cancel their income protection insurance after they have been made redundant.
 Many income protection insurance policies may still cover you for a period of up to 12 or 13 months after a redundancy.
 This could mean, for example, that if you are unemployed and are unfortunate to have an injury or illness that prevents you from returning to work, you may still be eligible for an income protection benefit.
 It is important to note that each policy and insurer is different.
 Making a phone call to your financial adviser, insurer, insurance broker or superannuation fund will help to clarify the terms of your existing income protection policy and how it applies to redundancy.

 About Andrew Zbik